AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/brainstorm.md

     - **Adult Stage**, Roles depend on subcaste and age.
 Have a property called age.
 6. Have a class called **Sex**
     - Females are diploid (two sets of chromosomes), hatched from fertilized eggs.
-    - Females are haploid (one set of chromosomes), hatched from unfertilized eggs.
+    - Males are haploid (one set of chromosomes), hatched from unfertilized eggs.
 7. Have a class called **Castes**
     - Castes and subcastes depend on how much nutrition the larvae receive during development
         - Starved larvae hatch into **Workers**